petehunt/loris/README.md

 I'd like to build an AMD module loader on top of this so you can just pass a module name and function name rather than a string of JS to eval.

+  + There isn't a lot of code here, is this even worth putting up on Github?

+Yeah.
+What I think is important is that Slowloris leaves *out* a lot of features in order to encourage engineers to build simpler programs using as little parallelism as possible while still solving an important and underserved problem.

+Also, writing web workers from scratch is annoying.

   + Why did you build this?

 Because it's a shame that the web stack has such a bad reputation on mobile vs. native.
 Sure, native will probably always